Is daily project routine work enough for your success?

-If you understood importance of utilizing bench time then you found the key to success.
-I too, found this but after wasting a precious year of my career.
-Before this I used to either just work on my projects or follow the instructions that my manager used to give to cover up my bench time.
+If you understood the importance of utilizing bench time then you found the key to success.
+I too found this but after wasting a precious year of my career.
+Before this, I used to either just work on my projects or follow the instructions that my manager used to give to cover up my bench time.
 I never tried to use my mind proactively for utilizing my time in productive tasks.

 Here are 9 Best Ideas to Utilize Your Bench Time: